mccanne/sharkfest/README.md

 Like JSON, ZSON is horribly inefficient.

-Surely this must be a solved problem?!
+How is this not a solved problem?!

 * [Avro](https://avro.apache.org/) came out of the Hadoop ecosystem as an efficient representation of semi-structured, binary data compared